United Nations Medal: United States

 In the United States Armed Forces, prior to 13 October 1995, all US military personnel wore the blue and white United Nations Ribbon regardless of the ribbon awarded.
 On 13 October 1995, the Assistant Secretary of Defense (Personnel and Readiness) approved a change to the wear policy of the United Nations Medal.
 Effective on that date, personnel who are awarded the United Nations Medal may wear the first medal and ribbon for which they qualify, adding a bronze service star for subsequent awards of the United Nations Medal for service in a different mission.
 No more than one UN medal or ribbon may be worn at a time.
 On US uniforms, the UN Medal is worn before the NATO Medal, except for the United Nations Korea Medal, which is worn as a campaign medal just before the Vietnam Campaign Medal.

 US military personnel are eligible to wear the medal from one of the following United Nations operations as their one approved medal:

 Argentina

 Members of the Argentinian Armed Forces are allowed to wear the different UN medals as separate decorations.
 However, authorization for use must be formally requested for every single medal, and is granted on an individual basis.
 Regulations for the use of either medals or ribbons apply for each uniform.
 In the Argentinian Army, a national-issued, maroon-and-white bar showing the number of tours of duty may be worn in lieu of (but not together with) the UN-issued ribbons.

 Switzerland

 Members of the Swiss Armed Forces are allowed to wear one UN ribbon (of their choice between all UN awarded decorations).
 The ribbon is to be worn before EU (Althea Mission) or NATO ribbons but after the Swiss ribbons.
 Numbers are allowed on the UN ribbon as well as on other allowed "foreign" ribbons.

+Malaysia

+Malaysian awardees are granted the post nominal of PNBB (Pingat Perkhidmatan Negara Bangsa-Bangsa Bersatu).